 If you've ever eaten the grilled chicken at a Greek restaurant - this is that chicken!
 It's packed with flavour and is extremely healthy to boot.
 Greek restaurants will often cook the chicken over charcoal - which does yield a superior flavour - but you are able to get a great result from a pan or BBQ at home.

 This is one of my go-to weeknight chicken breast recipes - you can pull it together in about 5 minutes - and the marinade is effective after 30 minutes or so.
-Make it a complete meal by combining it with a salad and optionally some grains or potato.
+Make it a complete meal by combining with a Greek salad and optionally some grains or potato.
+You can also wrap it in Greek pita bread with some tomato, lettuce and onion and eat on the go!

 What is Greek chicken marinade?